Immediately after surgery

-- You will feel the effects of the general anaesthetic for up to 24 hours after your procedure.
+- You will usually feel the effects of the general anaesthetic for at least 24 hours after your procedure.

 - Unless otherwise indicated, you may remove the compression stockings as soon as you are regularly mobilising, even if you’re just getting up to go to the bathroom.

 - It’s not unusual to experience postoperative nausea.
 To help with nausea eat dry, solid food with small sips of water.

 - Make sure you are familiar with the signs and symptoms of a medical emergency.
 These may include, extreme pain, swelling, redness, or heat (usually one sided), a temperature, chills or persistent vomiting.
 If you are experiencing something of concern, please contact the clinic immediately.